 (c) A District government contractor or subcontractor shall immediately cease the on-site performance of a covered employee until such time as the covered employee no longer poses a health risk as determined in writing by a licensed health care provider.
 The District government contractor shall provide a written copy of the determination to the contract administrator and the contracting officer before the covered employee returns to his or her tour-of-duty location or jobsite address.

-.

-(d) The District shall privately and securely maintain all personally -identifiable information of covered employees and covered individuals and shall not disclose such information to a third party except as authorized or required by law.
-District contractors and subcontractors may submit notices pursuant to subsection (a) and otherwise transmit personally-identifiable information electronically, provided that all personally-identifiable information be transmitted via a secure or otherwise encrypted data method.
+(d) The District shall privately and securely maintain all personally identifiable information of covered employees and covered individuals and shall not disclose such information to a third party except as authorized or required by law.
+District contractors and subcontractors may submit notices pursuant to subsection (a) of this section and otherwise transmit personally-identifiable information electronically, provided that all personally-identifiable information be transmitted via a secure or otherwise encrypted data method.

 (e) For purposes of this section, the term: